GaneshRajuGalla/StudyBuld/README.md

 * While scrolling it will illuminates the text where move around the screen

-* oh shit it's morning i want to save power how to do that dont worry our bulb had  on/of state on double on it sounds great right..?
+* Oh Dude it's morning i want to save power how to do that dont worry dude our bulb had  on/of state on double on it sounds great right..?